freedomofpress/securedrop/docs/upgrade/xenial_upgrade_in_place.rst

 .. code:: sh

   sudo lsb_release -a

+The output should include the text "Ubuntu 16.04.5 LTS".

 Exit the SSH session to the *Monitor Server*.
 Next, you will upgrade the *Application Server* using a a similar procedure.